heyysiri/NamamiGange/Readme1.md

     rasa run -m models --enable-api --cors "*" --debug
     ```
 3. Running the actions:
-   Navigate to the rasa-env directory and then run rasa bot.
+   Split the terminal and navigate to the rasa-env directory and then run rasa bot.
     ```bash
     cd rasa-env
     rasa run actions